-This is a true and correct copy of Regional Plan: Waste which was approved by the resolution of the Otago Regional Council on Wednesday 26 March 1996.
+This is a true and correct copy of the Regional Plan: Waste for Otago.

-The Regional Plan Waste is deemed to be operative on Friday 11 April 1997.
+This copy of the Regional Plan: Waste for Otago is deemed to be operative on Saturday, 9 July 2022.

-The Common Seal of the Otago Regional Council was hereunto affixed pursuant to the resolution of the Council passed on Wednesday 26 March 1997, in the presence of:
+The Common Seal of the Otago Regional Council was hereto affixed in the presence of: